 It generates from chemical reactions between atoms or molecules.
 In chemical reactions, energy is released or energy is absorbed.
 For example, chemical energy stored in an electrochemical cell or battery.

 It is the energy of motion of a body.
 For example, when a child is swinging on a swing.
 No matter in which direction the swing is moving forward or backward, the value of the kinetic energy will never be negative.

 e.
 Potential Energy

 It is the energy of an object’s position.
 For example: When a child swinging on a swing reaches the top of the arc, she reaches maximum potential energy.
-When she reaches the ground, its minimum (0).
+When she reaches the ground, the potential energy is minimum (0).

 Conservation of Energy

-The law states that ‘In a closed system, i.e., a system that isolated from its surroundings, the total energy of the system is conserved’.
+The law states that ‘In a closed system, i.e., a system that is isolated from its surroundings, the total energy of the system is conserved’.
 It means that energy can neither be created nor be destroyed.
-It can only transfer from one forms to the other.
-And the total energy of an isolated system remains constant if all forms of energy are taken into account.
+It can only transfer from one form to the other.
+And the total energy of an isolated system remains constant if all types of energy are taken into account.

 Solved Example For You